 *If you want to know more about classes, orders and other animal groups, check out our Animal Classification page.

 This is because the ancestors of birds are reptiles.
-In fact, some reptiles are more closely related to birds than they are to other reptiles.
+In fact, the crocodilians (reptiles such as crocodiles, alligators, and related animals) are more closely related to birds than they are to other reptiles such as snakes and lizards.

-The first person to recognize the link between reptiles and birds was English biologist Thomas Henry Huxley (1825 – 1895).
-In the 1860’s he described birds as being ‘glorified reptiles’.
+The first person to recognize the link between reptiles and birds was English biologist Thomas Henry Huxley (1825 – 1895) (Wikipedia).
+In the 1860's he described birds as being 'glorified reptiles'.

 Birds Are Dinosaurs!